isomerpages/moe-chijkcp/_co-curricular/PE Swimming Programme.md

-For more information regarding the SwimSafer Programme, you may [click here](https://swimsafer.com.sg/)
+For more information regarding the SwimSafer Programme, you may&nbsp;[click here](https://swimsafer.com.sg/)

-For more information regarding the SSPA Programme, you may [click here](http://www.swimming.org.sg/SSA/SWIMMING/Singapore-Swimming-Proficiency-Awards/Objectives.aspx)
+For more information regarding the SSPA Programme, you may&nbsp;[click here](http://www.swimming.org.sg/SSA/SWIMMING/Singapore-Swimming-Proficiency-Awards/Objectives.aspx)